-You will also help researchers identify areas of regular carnivore activity (dens, riverbeds, marked trees etc.), place cage traps and then check the cages.
+You will also help researchers identify areas of regular carnivore activity (dens, riverbeds, marked trees etc), place cage traps, and then check the cages.
 When species of interest are captured, the animals will subsequently be immobilised on-site and then fitted with suitable GPS trackers.
 After release, these species can then be monitored.
-The project aims to work with cheetahs and hyenas for this activity; however, do please note that this is not always guaranteed to be the case.
+The project aims to work with hyenas for this activity, however, do please note that this is not always guaranteed to be the case.

 Collaring animals with GPS tracking is only one piece of the puzzle.
-Direct observations are sometimes requires; this is done via telemetry tracking.
-Volunteers can practice this skill with puff adders at the sanctuary; however, with regards to larger animals, this technique can only be put into practice if an animal is caught and to be re-released.
+Direct observations are sometimes required; this is done via telemetry tracking.
+Volunteers can practice this skill with puff adders at the sanctuary, however, with regards to larger animals, this technique can only be put into practice if an animal is caught and to be re-released.

 You will also be participating in setting up and monitoring the “additional eyes” of the region.
 These cameras record 24/7 and every single day of the year; therefore, they often observe species of wildlife that are often overlooked.
 This helps the research team determine which species are present and where they are most active, especially for animals that are elusive or entirely nocturnal.

 There is the option to enjoy a lot of hiking and exploring in the area, learning about the native flora and fauna as a group with the project staff.
-In such a beautiful area, this is a popular past time for all volunteers.
+In such a beautiful area, this is a popular pastime for all volunteers.

-Kanaan is now also home to four rescued cheetahs from the Namibia Wildlife Sanctuary, who spend their time in a seven-hectare enclosure on the red sand dunes of Kanaan.
-As a volunteer, you will be involved in the food preparation, feeding and caring of these cheetahs as well as enclosure cleanings on a regular basis.
-Caring for these four cheetahs has become a vital aspect of the work here – a truly inspiring opportunity that is not to be missed!
+Kanaan is now also home to a number of rescued cheetahs from the Namibia Wildlife Sanctuary, who spend their time in a seven-hectare enclosure on the red sand dunes of Kanaan.
+As a volunteer, you will be involved in the food preparation, feeding and caring of these cheetahs, as well as enclosure cleanings on a regular basis.
+Caring for these cheetahs has become a vital aspect of the work here – a truly inspiring opportunity that is not to be missed!